BargonMods/FS25_WoodHarvesterControls/README.md

 ## How to download

 1. Go to the [releases page](https://github.com/BargonMods/FS25_WoodHarvesterControls/releases) and download the latest version.
-2. Place the zip in your mods folder and you are good to go.
+2. Place the *FS25_WoodHarvesterControls.zip* in your mods folder and you are good to go.
 3. Once in the game, remember to set your input bindings.
 Check [Input Bindings & Dual Joystick Setup | #2 Wood Harvester Controls Mod Guide](https://youtu.be/OWci1IiBBPE?si=Gjt3ITx5fRLQXc56).
 It's a FS22 video but that's still 100% valid.
 4. Enjoy!